 What is the Joint Task Force of the Underground Economy and Employee Misclassification?

-On March 12, 2008, Governor Deval L. Patrick signed Executive Order #499 establishing the Joint Enforcement Task Force on the Underground Economy and Employee Misclassification (Task Force or JTF).
+On March 12, 2008, Executive Order #499 was signed establishing the Joint Enforcement Task Force on the Underground Economy and Employee Misclassification (Task Force or JTF).
 Charged with coordinating the efforts of multiple state agencies to stamp out fraudulent employment activities, the Task Force is working to level the playing field in order to increase fair business competition.

 The Massachusetts JTF has a full-time Program Coordinator and an Interim Director, as well as resources from 14 state agencies which work together in investigating fraudulent employment activities under the state’s labor, licensing, and tax laws.
 Current partner agencies include:

 - Alcoholic Beverages Control Commission (ABCC)

 - Division of Capital Asset Management and Maintenance (DCAMM)

 - Massachusetts Office of Refugees and Immigrants (MORI)

 - Office of Small Business and Entrepreneurship (OSBE)

 - Supplier Diversity Office (SDP)